 The train was nearly nine-feet-long, which lent itself to a dramatic entrance into Westminster Abbey.

-With Kate’s sister, Pippa Middleton - who also wore an Alexander McQueen gown for the occasion and is thought to be expecting her second baby - in charge of holding the 70cm train for Kate’s arrival.
+Kate’s sister, Pippa Middleton, who also wore an Alexander McQueen gown for the occasion and welcomed her second child last year just days before the ten year anniversary of the wedding, was in charge of holding the train, which was nearly nine feet long, for Kate’s arrival.

 The dress was Victorian inspired with its corset-style bodice and all the lace work was done by hand by the Royal School of Needlework.